KnugiHK/synapse-admin-api-python/README.md

 ```sh
 pip install matrix-synapse-admin
 ```
-Provide the connection information and access token in the first time of execution:
+Provide the connection information and access token in the first time of execution.
+You can either enter the information interactively or as arguments:
+### Interactively
 ```python
 >>> from synapse_admin import User
 >>> user = User()